deploymy-codes/deploymy-codes.github.io/about.md

 DeployMy.Codes takes the hassle out of manual deployment.
 DeployMy.Codes will allow you to deploy different commits when you feel comfortable in doing so.

-How DMC can benefit CTO's:
+How DMC can benefit CTO's

 Our interface will provide you with a list of deploys that are ready to be deployed to production.
 You can decide exactly which deploys you want to push/test, without having to trouble your developers to do it manually for you.